 Site requirements: full sun location.
 Che will grow in a range of soil types.
 Deep, well-drained loam is the best.

 Blossom: monoecious, female.
 Female flowers of variety Norris need pollinator with male flowers to create fruits.
+To save space, planting together with a pollinator in one planting hole has proven successful.

-Fruit: on average 1.5 - 2.5 cm, red or maroon-red.
+Fruits: on average 1.5 - 2.5 cm, red or maroon-red.
 The che fruit is not a berry but a collective fruit, in appearance somewhat like a round mulberry crossed with lychee.
 The ripe fruits are an attractive color with a juicy, rich red flesh inside.

 Taste: ripe fruit has a watermelon taste.
 The sugar content is similar to that of well-ripened figs.